elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-5-troubleshoot-vcenter-server-and-esxi-host-management.md

 > To enable the DNS service on port 53 for TCP:
 >
 > 1. Backup the file **/etc/vmware/firewall/service.xml**.
 >     Note: Verify that the service.xml file has enough privileges for the modifications to be saved.
-Use the chmod command to change the file permissions.</li>
+Use the chmod command to change the file permissions.
 >     *   Add this rule to the **service.xml** file in a plain text editor:
 >
 >              <service id="0032">